chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.knit.md

 ## Basic Information
-This assessment reports the status of copper rockfish (_Sebastes caurinus_) off the US West coast using data through 2020. copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
+This assessment reports the status of copper rockfish (_Sebastes caurinus_) off the US West coast using data through 2020.
+Copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
 The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
-They occur mostly on low relief or sand-rock interfaces.  copper rockfish have historically been a part of both commercial (mainly in the live-fish fishery) and recreational fisheries throughout its range.
+They occur mostly on low relief or sand-rock interfaces.
+Copper rockfish have historically been a part of both commercial (mainly in the live-fish fishery) and recreational fisheries throughout its range.

 ## Life History
 Genetic work has revealed significant differences between Puget Sound and coastal stocks, but not among the coastal stocks (XXX Buonaccorsi et al. 2002). copper rockfish live at least 50 years (XX add reference XX) and have the highest vulnerability (V = 2.27) of any West Coast groundfish (XX add reference XX).